Committed to Giving Back Operation Red Wings Foundation and Elite Transportation Systems, Inc.

 Operation Red Wings Foundation’s Mission Is To Provide Veterans And Their Families With A Path To Healing From Their Invisible Wounds.

 Post-traumatic stress, chronic pain, traumatic brain injury, military sexual trauma, and care partner stress are issues that are invisible on the surface.
 However, if these very real conditions that plague many of America’s veterans are treated improperly, they can reduce a person’s quality of life, or become debilitating.

 Because of the complexity of these wounds, not all individuals respond to the standard government treatment plan of talk therapy and medication.
-That’s why it’s so crucial that the Lone Survivor Foundation offers another option.
+That’s why it’s so crucial that Operation Red Wings Foundation offers another option.